IS THE IS ARE? by DIIV

 IS THE IS ARE? is still obviously a DIIV record, complete with droning, jangly guitars, and lush, reverberating vocals harking back to their debut, OSHIN.
 However, this time there is a newfound maturity that permeates the LP.
 OSHIN, on the other hand, was in many ways just a Beach Fossils record.
 DIIV’s creative core, Zachary Cole Smith, previously played drums with Beach Fossils, as well as guitar for Darwin Deez, and though there were some aspects that set DIIV apart from Beach Fossils, namely its atmosphere (how much different can you get with indie music in the 10s, anyway), OSHIN wasn’t much more than that; an easy record to write off because it was just so indie rock, dude.
 OSHIN’s appeal grew from its nostalgic, ironically drugged-out atmosphere (not so ironic for the band members though) and its being a new facet to the sound Beach Fossils, Real Estate, and Wild Nothing brought to the table.
 But really, there wasn’t much more to it, and maybe there didn’t need to be.
 What’s so impressive about IS THE IS ARE?, however, is its ability to move past OSHIN’s juvenile sound into a more personal and genuine realm.

 Rather than being merely a drugged-out indie record, IS THE IS ARE? was born out of a space where the members of DIIV were literally forced to move beyond those themes.
 In the tumultuous years between OSHIN and IS THE IS ARE?, Smith dealt with drug issues that were brought into the public eye after his arrest with Sky Ferreira in an incident that has been all too talked about in music media publications.
+Substance abuse in the music world is unfortunately not a rarety as many look to chase the high and euphoria they feel while on stage through drugs.
+Luckily, most of the time these stars are able to go to rehabs like The Ohana Hawaii (https://theohanahawaii.com/) and get the help they need.
+It is just unfortunate that Smith had to deal with his drug problems so publically.
 Controversy was also stirred up after the band’s bassist made some rather offensive comments on 4chan and was almost kicked out of the band.
 And to cap it all off, their drummer had to take a break from DIIV due to his own struggles with drug abuse, only partially able to record drums on IS THE IS ARE?, being mostly replaced by Ben “Wolf” Newman, who made a few contributions to the recordings on OSHIN.
 But as oft talked about as it is, Smith’s spiral and subsequent recovery played an integral part in the writing and recording of IS THE IS ARE?, as most of the songs’ lyrical content was written in rehab or just after getting out.

 And don’t worry, it doesn’t sound exactly like OSHIN!
 Especially on the second half of this expansive double LP; tracks like “Mire” push DIIV out of their comfort zone with heavy feedback and a bass solo closing off the song.
 Through much of the record, Smith’s vocals are at the forefront rather than being pushed back into the texture of the songs, and for good reason too; the lyrics are just spot-on, and the Sky Ferreira feature feels natural and well placed within the overall sound of the record.
 Even a piano is tossed in on “Healthy Moon,” warbling off at the end like a Thom Yorke tune.